docsu70/salat-companion/replit.md

 ## Overview

 This is a mobile-first web application that allows users to manage and randomly select items from two lists.
-The app provides a clean, compact interface optimized for mobile devices for adding/removing items from "List 1" and "List 2", and generates random selections from both lists simultaneously.
+The app provides a clean, compact interface optimized for mobile devices with Arabic language support and RTL (right-to-left) layout.
+Users can manage List 1 and List 2 separately through dedicated pages, and generate random selections from both lists simultaneously on the home page.
 Built with a modern React frontend and Express.js backend, it uses in-memory storage for fast data access and follows a type-safe development approach with TypeScript throughout.

 ## User Preferences